 Firth, J. (forthcoming, 2020).
-Supporting beginning science teachers to promote effective learning.
+Supporting beginning teachers to link learning, memory and inquiry.
 In Salahjee (Ed.), Mentoring science teachers in the secondary school: A practical guide.
-Abindon, Oxon: Routledge.
+Abingdon, Oxon: Routledge.

 Firth, J. (2019).
 Creative thinking: Practical strategies to boost ideas, productivity and flow.
 Glasgow: Arboretum Books.

 Firth, J. (2019).
 Spacing and interleaving in the psychology classroom.
 ATP Today Magazine, February, 10.

 Firth, J. (2019).
 Higher Psychology: Practise and pass.
 Glasgow: Leckie & Leckie.

 Firth, J. (2019).
 National 5 & CfE Higher Psychology student book (2nd Ed.).
 Glasgow: Leckie & Leckie.